Commuting symplectomorphisms and Dehn twists in divisors: Growth of Lagrangian Floer cohomology and ring structures

-We now combine Proposition~\ref{prop:growth_and_ring} with previous results (Propositions~\ref{prop:hf_bound_lag} and~\ref{prop:a2_in_sym_div}) to compute the ring $HF(L,L;\C)$ for vanishing Lagrangian spheres $L$ in certain divisors.
-The statement uses notation from Subsection~\ref{subsec:gen_theorems}.
+We now combine Proposition~\ref{prop:growth_and_ring} with previous results (Propositions~\ref{prop:hf_bound_lag} and~\ref{prop:a2_in_sym_div}) to compute the ring $HF^*(L,L;\C)$ for vanishing Lagrangian spheres $L$ in certain divisors; we use the notation from Subsection~\ref{subsec:gen_theorems}.
 We also provide a corollary which specialises to divisors in Grassmannians.

-\begin{proposition} In addition to conditions of Theorem~\ref{th:twist_inf_general} (a) or (b), suppose $X$ is Fano and $\dim_\C X$ is even.
-Then there is a ring isomorphism $HF(L,L;\C)\cong \C[x]/x^2$. \end{proposition}
+\begin{proposition} In addition to the conditions of Theorem~\ref{th:twist_inf_general} (a) or (b), suppose $X$ is Fano and $\dim_\C X$ is even.
+Then there is a ring isomorphism $HF^*(L,L;\C)\cong \C[x]/x^2$. \end{proposition}

 \begin{corollary} Let $X\subset Gr(k,n)$ be a smooth divisor of degree $3\le d < n$, $\dim_\C X$ even.
 Let $L\subset X$ be an $|\cO(d)|$-vanishing Lagrangian sphere.
-Then there is a ring isomorphism $HF(L,L;\C)\cong \C[x]/x^2$. \end{corollary}
+Then there is a ring isomorphism $HF^*(L,L;\C)\cong \C[x]/x^2$. \end{corollary}